LET RIP: A PERSONAL HISTORY OF SEEING AND NOT SEEING (2019)

 October 26, 2020

 April 11, 2021

 Lee has a long history of curating performance and fine art exhibitions internationally.
 For example, between 2005-2008, he curated All for Show, an internationally touring film showreel of emerging and established British moving image artists whose work exposed the banalities of everyday life through humour, self-introspection, and serious play.
 In 2020, Lee curated Radical Ventriloquism at Kelder, London.
-His most recent curation is Homo Humour which this year has screened at Metal, Southend-on-Sea, Open Eyen Liverpool and FRISE, Hamburg, Germany.
-Lee runs a regular monthly experimental poetry /spoken word night, POW!
-Play on Words, at The Bridge House Theatre in South London where he is currently curatorial poet in residence.
+His most recent curation is Homo Humour which has screened at Metal, Southend-on-Sea, Open Eye Liverpool and FRISE, Hamburg, Germany in 2022 and forthcoming at Centre for Comedy Studies Research (CCSR), Brunel University and Brewery Tap Project Space, Folkestone in February 2023.
 In January 2021, he curated a set of queer poetry evenings for BBC Radio.

 2021 Semi-Finalist, Serbest International Film Festival 2021